adametsderschopfer/RWS-students/README.md

-If you wont to look at this "shit code" project you can going to this link: https://www.youtube.com/watch?v=A88taZfNokc
+If you want to look at this "shit code" project you can going to this link: https://www.youtube.com/watch?v=A88taZfNokc